 How Secure Is Your Hotel Website?

 When it comes to attracting direct bookings to your hotel, a secure website is an essential component to achieve higher conversion rates.
-Having a ‘secure’ website is important for providing a safe browsing and shopping experience for your customers which in turn fosters trust between the hotelier and the customer, this blog post explains how.
+Having a ‘secure’ website is important for providing a safe browsing and shopping experience for your customers which in turn fosters trust between the hotelier and the customer.
+Is your website secure?

 What Does HTTPS Mean?